craigtaub/node-alice/README.md

   - when use its Instrumenter it instruments es5.
   - when use instrument command ('istanbul instrument') has issues with es6 imports/exports
   - SO ONLY issue with es6 is modules...mocha doesnt show imports as at build-time etc and inline requires work due to hook...what if istanbul mocha ignores the import code and shows everything else???
-  - YES. istanbul shows es6 import/export BUT doesnt flag as ran...
+  - YES. istanbul shows es6 import/export BUT doesnt flag as ran...regardless how use export (import always same way)
 - BUG why prints import if only running whats executing?
  - its a singleton so stores as time goes on. needs to add to call handler at transform time as doesnt know if request. can reset in middleware but need to attach that to router..SO after 100ms of build it resets.. - DONE
 - bundling calls together, need listed separately - DONE